Advantages and disadvantages of a money market account

-As you consider deposit options for your money, money market accounts (MMAs) will likely come up in your search.
-Think of a money market account as a parking spot for cash that you could need at a moment’s notice, but it comes with a few guardrails to prevent you from accessing that money for easy spending.
+As you consider deposit options for your funds, money market accounts (MMAs) will likely come up in your search.
+Think of a money market account as a parking spot for cash that you could need at a moment’s notice, but with a few guardrails to prevent you from accessing that money for easy spending.

 Just as you compare the pros and cons of any place where you’ll put your money, it’s important to understand the benefits and drawbacks of money market accounts.
 (And to clarify, we’re talking about money market accounts, not money market funds.)